DataStax-Academy/zdm-scenario-katapod/step4.md

 _(remember to save and exit `nano` with Ctrl-X, Y, Enter)_

-You can now run the Ansible playbook that will provision and start the proxy containers in the three proxy hosts: still in the Ansible container, launch the command:
+You can now run the Ansible playbook that will provision and start the proxy containers in the proxy host: still in the Ansible container, launch the command:

 ```
 ### container